jbg/libwebrtc/g3doc/style-guide.md

 designated initializers, because we want to stay compatible with compilers that do not yet support them.

+### Namespaces

+The top level namespace if `::webrtc`, use it for any new symbol you add.
+Other top level namespaces like `::cricket` and `::rtc` will be migrated to `::webrtc` in a future migration so there is no need to move symbols to it.

+WebRTC is small enough that nested namespaces should be used sparingly.
+Before adding a nested namespace ask yourself why do you need it and follow the next steps to decide how to name it (if none of the following steps helps it might be that you don't need a nested namespace):

+1. Are the symbols you want to add to a nested namespace in a header file and they are supposed to be used only in that header and its associatd .cc file?
+In this case it is fine to use a nested namespace `::webrtc::<HEADER_internal>` (if the header is called `array_view.h` the nested namespace will be `::webrtc::array_view_internal`).

+2. Are the symbols you want to add to a nested namespace supposed to be used by more .cc files but all of them are in the same folder?
+In this case think if it is possible to isolate such symbols in a GN build target with limited visibility and avoid the nested namespace.
+If that is not possible or header leakage still represents a real issue then it is fine to use a nested namespace `::webrtc::<FOLDER_NAME>_internal`.

+3. Are the symbols you want to add to a nested namespace supposed to be used only by a subset of files in the same folder?
+This might suggest that a new sub-folder is needed but that is not always possible.
+In such rare cases, nested namespaces that represent a logical concept are fine and should follow the naming convention `::webrtc::<LOGICAL_CONCEPT>_internal`.
+These nested namespaces need to be documented [here](style-guide/nested-namespaces.md).

 ### Abseil

 You may use a subset of the utilities provided by the [Abseil][abseil] library